aleshaleksey/fansys23/06-abilities.md

 **Prerequisite**:
 - SP dice total of 10
 - At least 2 ranks in "stealth".
-- Proficiency with at least one ranged/thrown weapon that is not a firearm or seige weapon.
+- Proficiency with at least one ranged/thrown weapon that is not a firearm or siege weapon.

 ___
 #### Swift Shield Bash